UPDATED: JULY 25, 2022 | 2 MIN READ

 Here are some of the upgrades and extra features you can add to your policy:

-GAP – For cars that are still financed, you can choose to include this coverage to pay off your loan in the event of an accident that totals the vehicle.
+GAP – For cars that are still financed, you can include this coverage to pay off your loan in case of an accident that totals the vehicle.
 Normally it’s up to 25% of the actual cash value.

 You can earn discounts with the following Allstate programs: